Pylons/pyramid_cookbook/pyramid_quick_tutorial.rst

 ++++++++

 This view lets the user add new tasks to the application.
-If a ``name`` is provided to the form, a task is added to the database, an information message is flashed to be displayed on the next request and the requesting user's browser is redirected back to the *list_view*.
+If a ``name`` is provided to the form, a task is added to the database.
+Then an information message is flashed to be displayed on the next request, and the user's browser is redirected back to the *list_view*.
 If nothing is provided, a warning message is flashed and the *new_view* is displayed again.

 .. code-block:: python